-A series of online Blackboard engagement opportunities, discussion forum assignments, and homework will be worth 30%.
-A Midterm exam and Final exam will contribute 50% to the final grade.
+Two major 100 point examinations, evenly spaced throughout the semester, will be given and each will be worth 25% of the final grade.
+A series of online blackboard engagement opportunities, special assignments, quizzes, and homework will be worth 25%.
+A comprehensive final examination will contribute 25% to the final grade.

-Midterm Exam 25%
+2 Major Exams 50%

-Homework/Assignm 50%
+Homework Grade 25%

-Final Exam 25%
+Comprehensive Final Exam 25%

 TOTAL 100%

-Students are expected to login each day.
+Students are expected to attend class on the day of the exam.
 Make-up exams will not be given unless the student has coordinated with the instructor at least two days prior to the exam.
 Late work for whatever reason will incur a penalty unless otherwise indicated by the instructor.
-Any approved makeup will be in conjunction with the final course examination.
-The midterm exam and final exam MUST be proctored.
-Details will be given in the Blackboard course.
-If you have any questions or concerns, please contact the instructor.
+Any approved makeup will be in conjuction with the final course examination.